n1ck0g0m3z/laravelProject/README.md

-Use lavarel 5 framework to create a new webApp
+Use laravel 5 framework to create a new webApp